perey/pegl/docs/config.rst

     .. py:method:: native_visual_id() -> int
         :property:

-        A platform-specific identifier for the native visual.
+        A platform-specific identifier for the native visual associated with window surfaces created using this configuration.
+If there is no associated native visual, the identifier is 0.

         The underlying EGL function is :eglfunc:`eglGetConfigAttrib` with an ``attribute`` of ``EGL_NATIVE_VISUAL_ID``.

-    .. py:method:: native_visual_type() -> Any
+    .. py:method:: native_visual_type() -> Optional[Any]
         :property:

-        A platform-defined type for the native visual.
+        A platform-defined type for the native visual associated with window surfaces created using this configuration.
+If there is no associated native visual, the type is ``None``.

         The underlying EGL function is :eglfunc:`eglGetConfigAttrib` with an ``attribute`` of ``EGL_NATIVE_VISUAL_TYPE``.